 17 May Toenail Physics and Treatment for Ingrown Toenails

-I note these very clever gentleman only did the first principle equations to take into account the forces of growth.
+I note this very clever gentleman only did the first principle equations to take into account the forces of growth.
 They did not include the forces caused by the silly shoes we sometimes squeeze our feet into.
 They also did not take into account the force of the bone underneath the nail plate.
 Bones can change (osteoarthritis, trauma) and cause an upward force from the inside of the toe up under the nail.

 So what are the solutions you ask?

-Today I will share with you the most common treatments for reducing pain, reducing the pathological curvature of the nail and also improving appearance.
+Today I will share with you the most common treatments for reducing pain, reducing the pathological curvature of the nail, and also improving appearance.

 Partial Nail Avulsion (PNA):

-This is the most common permanent surgical option used in Australia and is performed by most podiatrists and some confident GP’s.
+This is the most common permanent surgical option used in Australia and is performed by most podiatrists and some confident GPs.
 It is a very simple and safe procedure that involves first numbing the toe with local anesthetic (so you don’t feel a thing!).
-Then the side part of the nail that is growing into the sulci is removed all the way down to where the nail is formed at the root (or the nail matrix).
+Then the side part of the nail that is growing into the sulci is removed down to where the nail is formed at the root (or the nail matrix).
 The last of the nail cells are scraped away (still not feeling anything) and a chemical called Phenol is often (but not always) used to cauterize the area (i.e- a controlled chemical burn to stop the bleeding, kill off any remaining nail cells and any bacteria that might be hanging around).
-You will not feel any of this as your toe will be very numb (and sausage like!
-Thank goodness for local anaesthetic!).
+You will not feel any of this as your toe will be very numb (and sausage-like!
+Thank goodness for local anesthetic!).
 You are left with a little wound where the nail used to be that will need to be dressed daily until it is all healed in around 14 days.
 Most people experience a little discomfort in the first 24 hours and are encouraged to have a day of rest, keeping their foot up and pressure off the toe (no tight shoes).
 Salt water baths are great for keeping the toe clean and flushing out any gunk and antibacterial ointment and bandaids are the best way to dress the toe and allow it to heal.
-It is not a good idea to kick things for 2 weeks, or go swimming while the cut is still open.
+It is not a good idea to kick things for 2 weeks or go swimming while the cut is still open.
 The biggest risks are infection or regrowth and both are not common.
 This is the quickest way to get rid of an ingrown toenail for good.

 A podiatrist can help you find the best option for your nails and your lifestyle.
 If you have had a bad experience before and are a bit nervous about going forward, we understand.
 We are always here to talk you through any questions you might have.
 We are here to help after all!